Jane University: Practitioner Training

 You can filter the entries by just a specific practitioner, discipline, or date range as per the request parameters.
 So if you’ve been asked for records for a patient from July 15 to October 31 for just one practitioner, you can filter down to the appropriate entries before you export.

 Once you’ve filtered the charts to just the ones you’d like to export, click the “Print” or “PDF” buttons.

 💡Jane Tip: Often you need to send Progress Reports, Doctor Letters or other Form style Letters to people outside of your practice.
 Learn all about creating letters in Jane here: Letters In Jane

 Did you also know you can dictate right into Jane? iPhones and iPads can use Siri, and any Mac can hit the “fn” key twice to enable dictation.
-Or Jane will work with any dictation software that works with websites.
+If that doesn’t work, you can also try hitting the “ctrl” key twice for the same result.
+Jane will work with any dictation software that works with websites.

 To use the Windows 10 speech recognition, open a chart note box.
 Hold down the Windows key and press H to trigger the dictation toolbar.
 You can now dictate your text.
 When you’re done, press Win key + H to turn off the dictation toolbar.

 3 Gold stars for you!
 Let’s see what’s up next, in Chapter 4.